ColeJohnson99/Node.js-and-MySQL-assignment/README.md

     -Created product database using MySQL workbench.

-    -Using Node and JavaScript, created application to import and display database information in the users console
+    -Using Node and JavaScript, created application to import and display database information in the users console.

+    -Installed npm module "console.table", allowing you to log a table of database content in the console.

+    -Inquirer used to create in-console prompts.